- Chart

 Bid-Ask Spread

-The bid-ask spread is usually reasonable, but it can widen during periods of increased market volatility.
+The bid-ask spread for EEV is typically within acceptable ranges, though it can widen during periods of high market volatility, impacting the cost of trading.

 Market Dynamics